 Features of both Sprint models:

 - User-friendly low step-through frame and adjustable seat & handlebars: bike can be shared and ridden comfortably by short and tall people.
-No need to throw a leg over the frame to mount or dismount.
+Easy mount and dismount.

-- Upright riding position: more comfortable, no longer hunched over the handlebars.
+- Upright riding: more comfortable, no hunched over the handlebars.
 Safer with better visibility for you and drivers.

-- Mudguards and chainguard: your work clothes will be clean when you ride on wet roads or when the chain is greasy.
+- Mudguards and chainguard: your work clothes will always be clean.

 - Integrated rear wheel lock: a lock bolted to the rear part of the frame.
 It takes a second to operate and immobilises the rear wheel.
 Very practical for those situations where you need to pop into a shop and there’s no bike parking close by.
-Additionally, a high security chain can be plugged into the rear wheel lock which means that with 1 key you have 2 locks: one that locks the bike to an object and another one that immobilises the bike.
+Additionally, a high security chain can be plugged into the rear wheel lock which means that with 1 key you have 2 locks.

 - Integrated super bright front and rear light.
 No need to be charging lights.
 Front one can light up the road at night or a dark car park, especially useful for people that need to ride early in the morning or late in the afternoon.
 Rear light can be easily seen from a distance providing extra safety.

 - Internal gears: gears inside the rear wheel hub are the best for city bikes.
-Intuitive to use, super low maintenance, and can shift without pedalling (especially useful when you stop at the lights on a high gear but need to take off on a low gear).
+Intuitive to use, super low maintenance, and can shift without pedalling.

-- Puncture resistant tyres: the legendary Schwalbe Marathon Plus with highest level of puncture resistance there is.
+- Puncture resistant tyres: the legendary Schwalbe Marathon Plus with the highest level of puncture resistance there is.
 The kind of tyre that can be ridden for more than 10,000km and can sustain the high speeds and loads of e-bikes.
-We don’t equip bikes with airless tyres because they create more issues than what they solve: very harsh ride, broken spokes, low levels of grip, short durability, non-repairable.
+We don’t equip bikes with airless tyres because they create more issues than what they solve.

-- Throttle and pedal assistance systems: throttle is particularly useful for taking off on a straight line, especially when the bike is loaded.
+- Throttle and pedal assistance systems: throttle is particularly useful for taking off, especially when the bike is loaded.
 It also helps when the rider wants to take off ahead of traffic, increasing their visibility.
-It can give a boost of power to go over a hill or overtake.
+It can give a boost of power to go over a hill or overtake slower cyclists.

-- Powerful high torque motor: the bike will get you and whatever you are carrying over any hill without breaking a sweat.
+- Powerful high torque motor: the bike will get you and your cargo over any hill without breaking a sweat.

 - Dual-legged kickstand: even with heavy loads, the bike stands upright when parked.

-- Long range batteries: people can easily ride 50km on a full charge of the standard battery, given an average level of assistance and some pedalling.
-That range is more than enough for most people.
-For long distances, batteries can be upgraded to sizes that can do 80km or 120km.
+- Long range batteries: easily ride 50km on a full charge of the standard battery, given an average level of assistance and some pedalling.
+For long distances, batteries can be upgraded to 80km or 120km.

-- Batteries mounted centrally and low: the battery behind the seatpost on a city e-bike has many benefits: weight is central and low helping with stability, stretches the wheelbase (distance between wheels) which also adds stability, it doesn’t interfere with the rear rack cargo capacity, and it’s not in the way when mounting or dismounting the bike.
+- Batteries mounted centrally and low: the battery behind the seatpost has many benefits: weight is central and low helping with stability, stretches the wheelbase which also adds stability, it doesn’t interfere with the rear rack cargo capacity, and it out of way when mounting or dismounting the bike.

 How is the Sprint T4 better than the Sprint 7L Classic?

 - Smoother pedal assistance system.
+Sprint T4 has a torque sensor to give variable levels of assistance depending on how hard the rider pedals.
 The Classic Sprint uses a simple, reliable cadence sensor to detect that the rider is pedalling and switch the electric motor on.
-While the new T4 has a torque sensor to give variable levels of assistance depending on how hard the rider pedals.
 Both models also have a throttle.

 We have a the biggest selection of e-bikes in Auckland (and probably New Zealand) so we are always happy to talk you through other options than an eZee Sprint.
-We stock bikes equipped with Bosch mid-drive motors (we are a certified Bosch centre), folding, and cargo bikes.
-Generally speaking, you can expect these alternatives to be more expensive and with higher maintenance costs but with more refined technology and that can provide other alternatives.
+We are a certified Bosch centre so we stock bikes equipped with Bosch mid-drive motors, as well as folding and cargo bikes.
+Generally speaking, you can expect these alternatives to be more expensive and with higher maintenance costs but with more refined technology and provide more alternatives.
 As an example, folding e-bikes can be used in conjunction with driving and public transport.
 Cargo bikes can carry a really big load such as tools or products.

 What accessories are needed to ride the bike?

 Helmets and locks are a must.
 Good quality and comfortable helmets start at $59 each.
 You can equip the bikes with a high security chain lock (RRP $70) that connects to the in-built rear wheel lock.
-Or more expensive D-locks for the ultimate level of security.
+Or pricier D-locks for the ultimate level of security.